FAQ

 How to control a ignition coil (CDI type) and spark plug?

-Load a 1uF or 2.2uF condensator on the main supply (220Vac) througt a diode, then connect the loaded condensator to the primary of the coil.
+Load a 1uF or 2.2uF condensator on the main supply (110 or 220Vac) througt a diode, then connect the loaded condensator to the primary of the coil.
 A spark appears to the spark plug.

 CAUTION